Hidden Cameras, Audio Bugs, and GPS Devices in Louisiana: Are You Being Watched? Is It Legal?

 GPS devices are inexpensive and easy to hide.
-An old cell phone can actually be wired to the battery of the vehicle and hidden.
+An old cell phone can actually be wired to the battery of the vehicle and hidden easily.
 If you believe that someone may be using a GPS tracker to keep tabs on you, call Spy Catchers LLC at 1-800-373-8726.
 You deserve to feel safe when you travel.

 Why Would Someone Want to Spy on You?

 People are always so surprised when they eventually find out that someone used a hidden camera, audio device, or a GPS device to watch them.
 No one ever really expects it.
 It seems like something that only happens to the rich and famous.
-Yet, that’s not the truth.
+Yet, that is not the truth.
 These devices are most commonly used against regular, every day folk just like you and even against small business owners.
 You may be a target if:

 - You own a business of some kind.
-It doesn’t have to make millions to put a target sign on your back.
+It does not have to make millions to put a target sign on your back.
 It could just be that someone isn’t happy with you being in their competitive space.
 Corporate espionage is alive and well in most industries.
 It doesn’t just happen through the use of current or former employees, either.
 Technology has made it easier than ever to steal business secrets.